toddcblank/chozocompare/README.md

 It can take quite a while to process, especially if you're using large video files.

-Make sure you're not including extra board around the gameplay that is black.
+Make sure you're not including extra boarder around the gameplay that is black.
 It'll likely result in door transitions not being recognized.